 - A smart web hosting choice is crucial.
 Pick a provider that will grow with you, with quality servers, good security, and quality support.

-When it comes to plugins there is one golden rule: “Install only those with must-have features”.
+When it comes to plugins, there is one golden rule: “Install only those with must-have features.”

 Oversized and unoptimized images can significantly increase the loading times and performance of your website.
-This plugin allows you to resize, compress, and optimize all images on your website.
+This plugin allows you to resize, compress, and optimize all images on your page.
 With great bulk image optimization that covers your media library and any other image in any directory, this is one of the best free plugins for WordPress.

 WordPress caching is one of the best and easiest ways to improve your website’s performance.
 W3 Total Cache plugins will temporarily store the website’s data in the cache so that it loads faster the next time the user opens the same page.
-W3 Total Cache features page cache, database caching, object caching, browser caching and a lot more.
+W3 Total Cache features page caching, database caching, object caching, browser caching and a lot more.
 It also offers HTTP compression of the HTML, JS, and CSS files, and lets you integrate CDN services.
-This way you can reduce the page load time, save bandwidth, and increase the website’s speed.
+This way, you can reduce the page load time, save bandwidth, and increase the website’s speed.